JazzMaster/LazGFX/README.md

 	 2) To take old code, help you execute it, learn form it, and move forward.

-	 3) To teach you use of SDL-
+	 3) To teach you -
-		so that you can code with or in competition to it.
+		so that you can code with or in competition to- my code.

 #### License

 I hope it is useful..yada yada yada....YMMV.
 **Read the Licence agreement provided**

-		LGPLv2 (due to being a library)
+		GPL-> LGPLv2 (due to being a library)

 #### Where is the application?

 **THERE WILL NEVER BE ONE**
 **This is a UNIT, not a program.
 See the demos provided.**